 The short jacket took inspiration from men’s aviation coats.
-Short leather jackets made of sheep or horsehide were worn for sports – horseback riding, motoring/motor biking, hunting, and everyday styles of college kids.
+Short leather jackets made of sheep or horsehide were worn for sports – horseback riding, motoring/motor biking, hunting – and as everyday styles for college kids.
 Black or brown were the choices for all leather.
-Some had an open bottom, some with a knit banded hem and others with a buckle belt to pull them in snug above the hip line.
-Grey, cream, champagne and light tans were added in suede finishes.
+Some had an open bottom, some had a knit banded hem, and others featured a buckle belt to pull them in snug above the hip line.
+Grey, cream, champagne, and light tans were added in suede finishes.
 Wool torsos with leather sleeves later became known as the baseball jacket when made up in school or team colors.

 Heavy winter coats such as the plaid Mackinaw continued to be a crossover from workwear to casual wear.
 So did the sheepskin lined mid-length coat with oversized notch fur or shearling collar.
-These were frequently worn on college campuses with the young and wealthy.
-The outer layer could be moleskin, corduroy or duck cloth.
+These were frequently worn on college campuses by the young and wealthy.
+The outer layer could be moleskin, corduroy, or duck cloth.

 Raincoats were another casual option worn by all classes of men in spring or rainy climates.
-The shorter the coat the more casual it was.
-Knee length was about as short as they came in the 1930s with longer style for more conservative dressing.
-History of the raincoat.
+The shorter the coat, the more casual it was.
+Knee length was about as short as they came in the 1930s, with longer styles for more conservative dressing.
+Learn the history of the raincoat for women.

 Men’s 1930s Swimwear

 In the 1920s, swimwear for women and men made dramatic changes.
-In the 1930s, the beginning of the decade still embraced the one piece wool crab back swimsuit, which looks a little like a modern day wrestling uniform.
+In the 1930s, the beginning of the decade still embraced the one piece crab-back wool swimsuit, which looks a little like a modern day wrestling uniform.
 Large armholes, deep round necklines, an open back, and short shorts made the bathing suit minimal yet still modest.
-A two-piece look was achieved with a striped top and solid color short and belt.
+A two-piece look was achieved with a striped top and solid colored shorts with a belt.

 As with all other fashions in the 1930s, a well-built body couldn’t hide behind a tank top for long.
 Men’s swimsuits went shirtless.
-Now swim trunks, high-waisted shorts, with a white webbed belt were a new style.
-As the decade progressed the trunks lost more leg coverage until they resembled underwear– or Superman’s briefs.
+Now swim trunks, high-waisted shorts with a white webbed belt, were the new style.
+As the decade progressed, the trunks lost more leg coverage until they resembled underwear– or Superman’s briefs.
 Read more about the history of men’s swimwear.

-With swim trunks being so skimpy the need for a coverup up top was critical.
+With swim trunks being so skimpy, the need for a cover up top was critical.
 Beach robes made of flannel and terry cloth in solid colors or vertical stripes were the answer.
-Some had prints of tropical or nautical themes which reminded viewers they were for the beach and not the bedroom.
+Some had prints of tropical or nautical themes, which reminded viewers that they were for the beach and not the bedroom.

 Throwing on a striped T-shirt or polo shirt was an easier and cooler solution to the modesty dilemma.

-Men turned to sunglasses in tinted grey, green or amber lenses to help protect eyes from the sun.
-Up until the mid-1930s sunglasses were not viewed as fashionable.
-Most were round frames, just likes eyeglasses that could clip on regular glasses or be a sperate pair of tinted glasses.
-In 1937 the Ray-Ban aviator glasses were being marketed to sports players but quickly adopted by Hollywood stars.
-From then on all sunglasses were designed with fashion in mind.
-Read more about the history of 1920s and 1930s sunglasses.
+Men turned to sunglasses in tinted grey, green, or amber lenses to help protect eyes from the sun.
+Up until the mid-1930s, sunglasses were not viewed as fashionable.
+Most were round frames, just like eyeglasses, that either clipped onto regular glasses or were their own separate pair of tinted glasses.
+In 1937, the Ray-Ban aviator glasses were being marketed to sports players, but were quickly adopted by Hollywood stars.
+From then on, all sunglasses were designed with fashion in mind.
+Read more about the history of 1930s sunglasses.

 1930s Men’s Casual Shoes

-Loungers were slip-on moccasins with a strap across the instep with a diamond cutout in the center.
-Weejuns were introduced in 1936 but it wasn’t until the 1940s and 1950s that teenagers inserted a penny into the cutout and called them penny loafers.
-Moccasin loafers with laces on top were called Norwegian front shoes and often came in brown and white combination while the Weejun was a solid brown.
+Loungers were slip-on moccasins featuring a strap across the instep with a diamond cutout in the center.
+Weejuns were introduced in 1936, but it wasn’t until the 1940s and 1950s when teenagers inserted a penny into the cutout and called them penny loafers.
+Moccasin loafers with laces on top were called Norwegian front shoes and often came in brown and white combination, while the Weejun was a solid brown.
 These were mostly an upper-class shoe fad until the 1940s.

-Espadrilles, from the Basque country, with wide rope soles were for beachwear in bright canvas tops that laced up around the ankle.
-(See them in the red swim short illustration.)
+Espadrilles from the Basque country, with wide rope soles, were made for beachwear in bright canvas tops that laced up around the ankle (see them in the red swim short illustration further up the page).